sachinkesiraju/SKSplashView/README.md

 1. `#import "SKSplashIcon.h"` in the view you are presenting the splash view

-2. Initialize the splash view as follows:
+2. Initialize the splash icon as follows:
   ```
   SKSplashIcon *splashIcon = [[SKSplashIcon alloc] initWithImage:[UIImage imageNamed:@"test.png"] animationType:SKIconAnimationTypeNone];
   //Initialize with the customizability option of your choice.
 See Customizability for more.